truenas/middleware/docs/userguide/index.rst

 some of the original ZFS engineers founded
 `OpenZFS <http://open-zfs.org>`_ in order to provided continued, collaborative development of the open source version.
 To differentiate itself from Oracle ZFS version numbers, OpenZFS uses feature flags.
-Feature flags are used to tag features with unique names in order to provide portability between OpenZFS implementations running on different platforms, as long as all of the feature flags used by a ZFS pool are supported by both platforms.
+Feature flags are used to tag features with unique names in order to provide portability between OpenZFS implementations running on different platforms, as long as all of the feature flags enabled on the ZFS pool are supported by both platforms.

-FreeNAS® uses OpenZFS and each new version of FreeNAS® keeps up-to-date with the latest feature flags and any ZFS bug fixes.
+FreeNAS® uses OpenZFS and each new version of FreeNAS® keeps up-to-date with the latest feature flags and OpenZFS bug fixes.
 Since many of the features provided by ZFS are particularly suited to the storage of data, format your disk(s) with ZFS in order to get the most out of your FreeNAS® system.

 Here is an overview of the features provided by ZFS:

-**ZFS is a transactional, Copy-On-Write filesystem** `(COW) <https://en.wikipedia.org/wiki/ZFS#Copy-on-write_transactional_model>`_ filesystem.
+**ZFS is a transactional, Copy-On-Write**
+`(COW) <https://en.wikipedia.org/wiki/ZFS#Copy-on-write_transactional_model>`_ filesystem.
 For each write request, a copy is made of the associated disk block(s) and all changes are made to the copy rather than to the original block(s).
 Once the write is complete, all block pointers are changed to point to the new copy.
 This means that ZFS always writes to free space and most writes will be sequential.
-As a transactional filesytem, if ZFS has direct access to disks, it will bundle multiple read and write requests into transactions; most filesystems can not do this as they only have access to disk blocks.
-A transaction either completes or fails, meaning there will never be a `write-hole <http://blogs.oracle.com/bonwick/entry/raid_z>`_  and a filesystem checker utility is not necessary.
-Because of the transactional design, as additional storage capacity is added, it becomes immediately available for writes; to rebalance the data, copy it to re-write the existing data across all available disks.
+When ZFS has direct access to disks, it will bundle multiple read and write requests into transactions; most filesystems can not do this as they only have access to disk blocks.
+A transaction either completes or fails, meaning there will never be a
+`write-hole <http://blogs.oracle.com/bonwick/entry/raid_z>`_  and a filesystem checker utility is not necessary.
+Because of the transactional design, as additional storage capacity is added it becomes immediately available for writes; to rebalance the data, one can copy it to re-write the existing data across all available disks.
 As a 128-bit filesystem, the maximum filesystem or file size is 16 exabytes.

 **ZFS was designed to be a self-healing filesystem**.
 As ZFS writes data, it creates a checksum for each disk block it writes.
 As ZFS reads data, it validates the checksum for each disk block it reads.
 If ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ*, ZFS will fix the corrupted data with the correct data.
 Since some disk blocks are rarely read, regular scrubs should be scheduled so that ZFS can read all of the data blocks in order to validate their checksums and correct any corrupted blocks.
-While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide  data corruption detectionto a system with one disk.
+While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide  data corruption detection to a system with one disk.
 FreeNAS® automatically schedules a monthly scrub for each ZFS pool and the results of the scrub will be displayed in `View Volumes`_.
 Reading the scrub results can provide an early indication of possible disk failure.

-Unlike traditional UNIX filesystems, **you do not need to define a partition size at filesystem creation time**.
+Unlike traditional UNIX filesystems, **you do not need to define partition sizes at filesystem creation time**.
 Instead, you feed a certain number of disk(s) at a time (known as a vdev) to a ZFS pool and create filesystems from the pool as needed.
 As more capacity is needed, identical vdevs can be striped into the pool.
-In FreeNAS® , `ZFS Volume Manager`_ can be used to create or extend ZFS pools.
+In FreeNAS®, `ZFS Volume Manager`_ can be used to create or extend ZFS pools.
 Once a pool is created, it can be divided into dynamically-sized datasets or fixed-size zvols as needed.
 Datasets can be used to optimize storage for the type of data being stored as permissions and properties such as quotas and compression can be set on a per-dataset level.
 A zvol is essentially a raw, virtual block device which can be used for applications that need raw-device semantics such as iSCSI device extents.